nobodyisnobody/write-ups/DefCamp.CTF.2022/pwn/blindsight/README.md

 That's the "classic way".

-One you know the 6 x pop gadget address,  you can deduce easily the address of the second libcsu gadget that calls the function..
+When you know the "6 x pop" gadget address,  you can deduce easily the address of the second libcsu gadget that calls the function..

 then with the knowledge of our 2 libcsu gadget, we will scan for a got entry of a puts, or a write, or a printf for example.. these got entries around the same addresses..